hideyov/wp_sakura_hideyov56/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.6.1 =
+* bugfixes for multiple lazyload bugs causing images not to load or load incorrectly
+* bugfixes for multiple multisite bugs causing settings-screen to be unavailable
+* bugfix re-added 3rd parameter to `autoptimize_filter_js_minify_excluded`-filter to ensure backwards-compatibility and thus avoid breaking Smart Cookie Kit which expected that 3rd parameter.

+= 2.6.0 =
+* New: Autoptimize can be configured at network level or at individual site-level when on multisite.
+* Extra: new option to specify what resources need to be preloaded.
+* Extra: add `display=swap` to Autoptimized (CSS-based) Google Fonts.
+* Images: support for lazyloading of background-images when set in the inline style attribute of a div.
+* Images: updated to lazysizes 5.2.
+* CSS/ JS: no longer add type attributes to Autoptimized resources.
+* Improvement: cache clearing now also integrates with Kinsta, WP-Optimize & Nginx helper.
+* Added "Critical CSS" tab to highlight the criticalcss.com integration, which will be fully included in Autoptimize 2.7.
+* Batch of misc. smaller improvements & fixes, more info in the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

+= 2.5.1 =
+* Images: Also optimize & lazyload &lt;picture>&lt;source>
+* Images: Misc. improvements to lazyload
+* Images: Updated to LazySizes 5.0.0
+* CSS: improvements to the deferring logic for non-aggregated CSS resources.
+* Settings-page: Show "JS, CSS & HTML" advanced options by default (many people did not see the button)

 = 2.5.0 =
 * moved image optimization to a separate tab and move all code to a separate file.